Characters: Disgaea 3: Absence of Justice

 - Cute Monster Girl: According to Sapphire, at least.

 - Cutesy Dwarf

-- Delinquents: An inversion as she is considered a delinquent because she's an unashamed Goody-Two Shoes; yet glories in opposing her society's standard for its own sake.
+- Delinquents: An inversion, as she is considered a delinquent because she's an unashamed Goody-Two Shoes; yet glories in opposing her society's standards for its own sake.

 - The Fettered: By her dedication to being a delinquent, to the point that she's forced to bow out of fighting Mao several times because she has to hurry off to class or make it home before her self-imposed curfew.